Enable text based alternatives for graph display and drawing entry

 Your answer should be expressed in absolute value terms.

-Suppose that a store decreases the price of laundry detergent from $4.1 to $3.6.
-As a result, quantity demanded increases from 190 to 230.
+Suppose that a store decreases the price of peanut butter from $4 to $3.5.
+As a result, quantity demanded increases from 210 to 250.

 Based on this information, find the price elasticity, which you can use to classify the demand curve as price elastic, unit elastic or inelastic.